caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Variables declared inside a method are *local variables*.
 They are private to the method, cannot be accessed outside the method and cannot retain their value between invocations&mdash;there is no direct equivalent in C# to a C static local variable.
 By convention local variable names begin with a lower-case letter.

 Within a method, the special keyword `this` is a reference to the current instance of the class.
-This can be used to distinguish within a method or constructor to distinguish between class fields and local variables which have the same names.
+This can be used to distinguish within a method or constructor to distinguish between class fields and local variables or method parameters which have the same names: if `thing` is the name of both a class field or property and a method parameter or local variable, then unqualified `thing` is the local variable and `this.thing` is the class field.

 Methods are called using the `.` operator.
 In method calls, the parameters are enclosed in brackets.
-One common idiomatic C# style is "fluent code", in which a method or methods all return `this`, or an object representing some form of transformation of the current object.
+One common idiomatic C# style is "fluent code", in which a method or methods all return either `this`, or an object representing some form of transformation of `this`.
 This enables you to chain a sequence of method calls together in a single statement, without declaring variables to store intermediate results.
-This style of programming is often used in LINQ code which is explained below under "Iteration".
+This style of programming is often used in LINQ code, explained below under "Iteration".

-Control is allowed to drop out of the end of a `void` method, or you can return from elsewhere in the method body with a `return;` statement.
-However, methods with other return types must return with a `return` statement that includes an expression to compute the return value.
+Control is allowed to drop out of the end of a `void` method, or you can return from an earlier place in the method body with a `return;` statement.
+However, methods with other return types must return with a `return` statement that includes an expression to provide the return value.
 If you create a method that has a return type, and a possible code path through the method that does not return a value, you will get a compile-time error.

 Like a constructor, the parameter list of a named method can contain any reasonable number of parameters, but must specify the type of each.